nodeworld/react-autocomplete-plugin/README.md

     - Execute `npm link` from `react-autocomplete-plugin` module
     - Go to the react application and execute `npm link react-autocomplete-plugin`, then start the app.
     - If the issue still persists, there are many forums that helps to resolve this issue.
+    - If nothing works, just copy the components folder and utils folder into your webapp and import the Autocomplete component.
     - Cheers 👋

 ## Github link